ksmin23/my-aws-cdk-examples/documentdb-elastic-clusters/README.md

 $ pip install -r requirements.txt
 ```

-:information_source: Before you deploy this project, you should create an AWS Secret for your RDS Admin user.
+:information_source: Before you deploy this project, you should create an AWS Secret for your DocumentDB Admin user.
 You can create an AWS Secret like this:

 <pre>
 $ aws secretsmanager create-secret \